ballet/ballet/docs/feature_engineering_guide.rst

 Transformers
 ^^^^^^^^^^^^

+The ``transformer`` field accepts either one or a list of transformer-like objects.

+A *transformer-like* is any of the following:

-The ``transformer`` field accepts either a transformer-like object or a list of transformer-like objects.
-By *transformer-like*, we mean objects that satisfy the scikit-learn `Transformer API`_, having ``fit``, ``transform``, and ``fit_transform`` implementations.
-Alternately, a callable that accepts the X DataFrame as input and produces an array-like as output can be provided.
-Ballet will take care of converting it into a ``FunctionTransformer`` object.
+- an object that satisfies the scikit-learn `Transformer API`_, having ``fit``, ``transform``, and ``fit_transform`` methods.
+- a callable that accepts the ``X`` DataFrame as input and produces an array-like as output.
+This can be thought of as a transformer that does not have a fit stage.
+Ballet will take care of converting it into a :py:class:`FunctionTransformer` object.
+- the value ``None``, shorthand to indicate the identity transformer.
+Ballet will convert it into a :py:class:`IdentityTransformer` object.

 Feature engineering pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^